gmum/gmum.r/tests/cpp/README.md

 ## Adding tests

-Add new tests as `*.cc` files in subdirectories.
+Add new tests as `*.cpp` files in subdirectories.
 You can create a new directory for your own branch/type of tests.
 To compile new directory, add its name to Makefile `TEST_BRANCHES` variable.